winterjihwan/Eun/TROUBLESHOOTING.md

 5. Pose mode -> click A to select all bones -> Apply visual transform to pose
 6. Select all then dae export
 7. Global Orientation Apply.
 Forward axis: -Z, Up.
 Axis: Y

+10. 2025.06.22
+While Framebufferifying, I had accidentally put viewport to 0 hence the attachments to the framebuffers
+were actually not being created.
+That's why framebuffer itself was faulty